 To set this icon, go to Customize Your Site > Site Identity > Site Logo.
 The option might slightly differ depending upon the theme being used.

 A white logo is not recommended as it might not be visible in most browsers.
-Maintain enough spacing in the left and right while cropping so that the position is right.
+Maintain enough spacing on the left and right while cropping so that the position is right.

 - Add Users for Your Clients

-It is an important part of the procedure as the user role must be selected of the client before handing him the control of his website.
+It is an important part of the procedure as the user role must be selected by the client before handing him control of his website.

 The email address must be right as WordPress send a confirmation mail to that.